2x10/WebScraper/README.md

 # WebScraper.js
-A simple webscraping API for images and videos for image board sites
+A simple webscraping API for images and videos board sites

 ### Example initiation:
 ```js